 Seamless Inventory Deployment

 To reduce the delivery time and maximise product availability, retailers are working on intelligent algorithms for automation processes and offer inventory management in real time.
-If retailers have visible inventory, they can make changes across all channels whenever they want.
+If retailers have visible inventory, they can make changes across all channels.

 Companies must work with multiple logistics companies to offer a great delivery experience to customers.
 However, an eCommerce business can be a significant cause of carbon emissions.
-With customers being more aware of environmental issues, last mile solutions need to involve electric vehicles for pollution control.
+With customers being more aware of environmental issues, last mile solutions must involve electric vehicles for pollution control.

-By using EVs, companies are reducing carbon emissions and working in a more environment-friendly manner.
+By using EVs, companies are reducing carbon emissions and working more environment-friendly manner.

 Last mile Delivery Operations During Covid-19